Jermaine0Forbes/AvaWebsite/readme.md

 *Want to see more logs? visit* **logs.md**

-### 6/4/20
+### 6/20/20

 **Goals for the month**
-- add link back to github
+- ~add link back to github~
-- add routes to missing urls, and add "currently working on" to empty pages
+- ~add routes to missing urls, and add "currently working on" to empty pages~
 - add visitors table
 - create cart list when clicking on cart quantity icon
 - Create the "check out" page